ACASA

 2. evidence of teaching students with diverse experiences and needs

-3. a use of a range of teaching methods that demonstrate innovation (e.g. interactive/learner-centered, blended methods)
+3. use of a range of teaching methods that demonstrate innovation (e.g. interactive/learner-centered, blended methods)

 4. facilitation of critical thinking in teaching